team-monumental/monuments-and-memorials/docs/vm-setup.md

 sudo systemctl enable monumental.service
 ```

-Once your service is created, you will need to edit it and add the SES environment variables
+Once your service is created, you will need to edit it and add the production environment variables

 ```bash
 sudo systemctl edit monumental